Trump announces an agreement with Israel to end war in Gaza

 "I believe that today, we're taking a critical step towards both ending the war in Gaza and setting the stage for dramatically advancing peace in the Middle East, and I think beyond the Middle East and very important Muslim countries," Netanayhu said.

-Hamas has yet to accept the proposal and has resisted specific measures that are outlined in it.
+Hamas has yet to accept the proposal and has resisted specific measures that are outlined in the proposal.

 "All military, terror and offensive infrastructure, including tunnels and weapon production facilities, will be destroyed and not rebuilt," the plan states.